anish7610/anish7610.github.io/Readme.md

 ### Writeups

 The writeups are AI slops and I have already clarified it's purpose earlier.
-It's suppose to give a headstart in a lot of different domains and not to showcase writing or editing skills.
+It's suppose to give a headstart in a lot of different domains and not to showcase my writing or editing skills.
+These were mostly curated for myself out of curiosity but if it helps anyone else then great.
+I'll also be way more upfront that I am least interested in the frontend, machine learning, and cloud & devops section.
+I just happened to have generated for those as well.

 ### News